Mehdi-Mor/Mehdi-Mor/README.md

 - 👀 I’m interested in sports/video games
 - 🌱 I’m currently learning IT
 - 📫 How to reach me: via email(mehdi.tahari@centria.fi)
-- ⚡ Fun fact: I am a human!
+- ⚡ Fun fact: I love cats!

 <!---
 Mehdi-Mor/Mehdi-Mor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.